aandr26/AWS-SAP-C01-Study-Guide/docs/2_Accounts/2c_Billing_Models/Billing.md

     * Standard startup priority.
     * Default
     * Pay for what you consume.
+    * Per second billing.
+    * no capcity reservation
+    * no discount.
+    * Use:
+      * Short term workloads
+      * Unknown workloads
+      * Apps which cannot be interrupted
   * **2. Reserved**
     * 12 or 36-month term
       * All Upfront (best cost advantages), Partial Upfront, and No Upfront.